Hecke operators on topological modular forms

-As rich cohomology theory, $\TMF$ begs for cohomology operations.
-This article provides multiple families of such operations inspired by analogous operations on classical spaces of modular forms.
+As a rich cohomology theory, $\TMF$ begs for cohomology operations.
+This article provides multiple families of such operations inspired by analogous operations on spaces of modular forms.
 Let us take Hecke operators as our leading example.
 One cannot construct such operations on $\TMF$ by manipulating power series, as one might define Hecke operators on classical complex modular forms.
-Instead, we should refer to an algebro-geometric definition.\\
+Instead, we should look to an algebro-geometric perspective.\\

-Fix a prime $\ell$, which we implicitly invert for this example, and write $\M_0(\ell)$ for the \emph{moduli stack of elliptic curves $E$ with chosen subgroup $H\leq E$ of order $\ell$}.
+Fix a prime $\ell$, which we implicitly invert for this example, and write $\M_0(\ell)$ for the \emph{moduli stack of elliptic curves $E$ with a chosen subgroup $H\leq E$ of order $\ell$}.
 There are two maps of stacks $p,q\colon \M_0(\ell)\to \M$ we would like to consider: the first $p$ sends a pair $(E,H)$ to $E$, and the second sends a pair $(E,H)$ to quotient elliptic curve $E/H$.
 Following \cite[\textsection 4.5]{conrad}, one can define the \emph{$\ell$th classical Hecke operator} $\T_\ell^\cl$ on $\MF_k$ as the composition

 where $\xi\colon q^\ast\omega\to p^\ast\omega$ is the map induced by the quotient $\EE_0(\ell)\to \EE_0(\ell)/\H$ of the universal elliptic curve over $\M_0(\ell)$ by the universal subgroup $\H$ of order $\ell$, and $p_!$ is the transfer map on global sections.
-One can attempt to retread this path with $\TMF$ in place of $\MF_\ast$.
+One can attempt to retread this path with $\TMF$ in place of $H^0(\M,\omega^{\otimes\ast})$.
 The morphism $q^\ast$ lifts to $\TMF$ and the realm of higher algebra using the functoriality of $\O^\top_\GHM$.
 With considerable effort (showing that $\TMF\to \TMF_0(\ell)$ views the target as dualisable over the source), one can also lift $p_!$ to $\TMF$ with the caveat that no functoriality of this lift is guaranteed.
 More problematic is the lack of a homotopical analogue of the map $\xi^{\otimes k}$.
 Indeed, the quotient map $\EE_0(\ell)\to \EE_0(\ell)/\H$ does not exist in the small \'{e}tale site of $\M$ upon which the sheaf $\O^\top_\GHM$ is defined---only isomorphisms of elliptic curves are permitted.
 This is where the results of the article begin.